 I bought my first home when I was 32 years old.
 I immediately got Ina Garten’s first cookbook.
 It wasn’t the first cookbook that I ever bought, but it was the first one that I completely dove into head first.
 Up until then, much like that famous Julia Child quote, I just ate.
 I’d get sushi to go, pints of soup and other prepared foods at Eddie’s in Roland Park, among other places.
 I mean, I mostly ate well but didn’t really cook.
 I opened containers.
 It was long before food delivery services and meal kits. (p.s.
 Those home meal kits don’t teach you how to cook…) I started watching Ina’s show, Barefoot Contessa, on The Food Network.
 That’s really when I decided to start to try cooking.
 She made it look so easy, like “Oh, I can do that.”
 And, I did.
 Roast chicken for the first time was honestly the scariest thing I’d ever done cooking-wise.
 Wait, the whole thing?
 And, it was easy.
 I practiced my knife skills a lot, made soups and salads, pizzas, roasts and fish and more.
 I was on my way.

-Then later, in 2007, I went to visit my best friend Lia in Paris for my 40th birthday.
+Then later, in 2007, I went to visit my best friend Lia in Paris for a big birthday.
 I was in London for a day or two and while there, Lia emailed to say that “Oh, we might have lunch with Ina and Jeffrey Garten while you’re here.”
 WIDE EYED EMOJI.
 Lia is an architect in Paris and designed the Gartens’ apartment and it was now finished and they were in town.
 My friend Kathleen and I took the Chunnel from London to Paris and soon after, were headed to the St. Germain des Pres to Ina and Jeffrey’s.
 I have absolutely no idea what we ate at lunch but I do remember chilled red wine.
 It was so nice to look at her across the table and tell her that she literally inspired me to learn to cook – and she seemed genuinely touched.
 She signed my newest book, gave me a hug and told me to keep cooking.
 I came home from that trip a changed person, ready for more.

 In 2010, I started Charm City Cook, a cooking blog which documented some of my kitchen adventures.
 I did everything from canning to rolling pasta, making salad dressings, mayonnaise and goat cheese, beef tenderloin, tomato confit and tons more.
 Then, I joined Facebook and later, Instagram and things sort of took off.
 My blog shifted to focus more on dining out in Baltimore, mainly because so many restaurants opened in a short amount of time in the mid 2000s.
-Then in a few years time, I had developed a following on Instagram and became known as an “influencer” – an online phenomenon that was just getting going.
+Then in a few years time, I had developed a very large following on Instagram and became known as an “influencer” – the online phenomenon was just getting going at the time.
 Then, I decided to shift gears again and go out less and get into the kitchen more.
 Turned out, the influencer thing was not for me AND I still had so much to learn – and I still do now.
 But I have to say that being a better cook has made me a better diner.
 It makes eating out more fun for sure.

 Other than the first Barefoot Contessa cookbook, others in my collection that are the most dogeared, stained and loved are Mark Bittmann’s How to Cook Everything, an old edition of America’s Test Kitchen 10 years of Recipes and Culinary Artistry, which is the precursor to hugely popular, The Flavor Bible.
 Culinary Artistry is the book that has inspired me the most and made me a more adventurous cook.
 My friend Sarah Sherman told me about it back in 2003 and I am forever grateful for that.
 I refer to it at least once a week.

 Of course, I find websites to be hugely helpful, as well.
 When I first started cooking, my go-to sites were Martha Stewart and The Kitchn.
-As I became more confident, Epicurious, Serious Eats and Cooks’ Illustrated.
+As I became more confident, Epicurious and Cooks’ Illustrated.
 I still reference all of them when I need a little guidance.
 The online membership to Cooks’ Illustrated is worth every penny.
 Later, Instagram became a fantastic resource and I learned so much from folks like Lucinda Scala Quinn of Mad Hungry (her IG stories are mesmerizing and informative) and among many others.

 Joining a CSA was probably the best thing I could have done to expand my cooking repertoire.
 Cooking through the seasons is easy and feels completely natural once you get into a rhythm with it.
 Also, I love how working with ingredients that are new to you makes you get creative.
 I love helping my followers see their CSA share as exciting vs. intimidating.